Confiteor

 The Confiteor ([konˈfite.or]; so named from its first word, Latin for 'I confess' or 'I acknowledge') is one of the prayers that can be said during the Penitential Act at the beginning of Mass of the Roman Rite in the Catholic Church.
-It is also said in the Lutheran Church at the beginning of the Divine Service, and by some Anglo-catholic Anglicans before Mass.
+It is also said in the Lutheran Church at the beginning of the Divine Service, and by some Anglo-Catholic Anglicans before Mass.

 History

 While Eastern liturgies begin with a confession of sin made by the celebrant alone, the earliest records of the Roman Rite all describe the Mass as beginning with the introit.
 However, the celebrant may have used a Confiteor-like confession of sinfulness as one of the private prayers he said in the sacristy before he began Mass.
 Only in the 10th or 11th century is there any evidence of the preparation for Mass being made at the altar.

-Some prayers similar to the Confiteor appear earlier outside of Mass.
+Some prayers similar to the Confiteor appear earlier outside Mass.
 The Canonical Rule of Chrodegang of Metz (d.
 743) recommends: "First of all prostrate yourself humbly in the sight of God ... and pray Blessed Mary with the holy Apostles and Martyrs and Confessors to pray to the Lord for you."
 Ecgbert of York (d.
 766) also gives a short form that is the germ of the present prayer: "Say to him to whom you wish to confess your sins: through my fault that I have sinned exceedingly in thought, word, and deed."
 In answer the confessor says almost exactly the Misereatur.

 The Confiteor is first found quoted as part of the introduction of the Mass in Bernold of Constance (died 1100).
 The Misereatur and Indulgentiam prayers follow, the former slightly different but the latter exactly as in the Tridentine Missal.
 The Tridentine form of the Confiteor is found in the 14th-century "Ordo Romanus XIV" with only a slight modification, and is found word for word in a decree of the Third Council of Ravenna (1314).

 In the Middle Ages, the form of the Confiteor and especially the list of the saints whom it invoked varied considerably.
 The Carthusian, Carmelite, and Dominican Orders, whose Missals, having by then existed for more than 200 years, were still allowed after 1570, had forms of the Confiteor different from that in the Tridentine Missal.
 These three forms were quite short, and contained only one "mea culpa"; the Dominicans invoked, besides the Blessed Virgin, Saint Dominic.
 Moreover, some other orders had the privilege of adding the name of their founder after that of St. Paul.
-The Franciscans for instance inserted the name of Francis of Assisi, and many Benedictine houses added the name of their founder, St. Benedict.
+The Franciscans for instance inserted the name of St. Francis of Assisi, and many Benedictine houses added the name of their founder, St. Benedict.
 The local patron was inserted at the same place in a few local uses.

 To what is here taken from the Catholic Encyclopedia one can add the text of an elaborate (but ungrammatical) form of the Confiteor found in the Paenitentiale Vallicellanum II, which has been attributed to the 9th century: